-Otherwise, logout must acquire the corresponding ServerAuthContext object as defined in Section 3.7 (and its subsections), while satisfying the additional requirement that the authentication context identifier used to obtain the ServerAuthContext must be the identifier that would be acquired by calling getAuthContextID with MessageInfo as defined in Section 3.8.1 and while satisfying the additional requirement that the MessageInfo map must unconditionally contain the jakarta.security.auth.message.MessagePolicy.isMandatory key (with associated true value).
-Logout should attempt to satisfy the requirement of Section 3.8.1, that MessageInfo be initialized such that its getResponseMessage will return the HttpServletResponse, but need not do so if the response is unavailable or committed.
+Otherwise, logout must acquire the corresponding ServerAuthContext object as defined in Section 3.8 (and its subsections), while satisfying the additional requirement that the authentication context identifier used to obtain the ServerAuthContext must be the identifier that would be acquired by calling getAuthContextID with MessageInfo as defined in Section 3.9.1 and while satisfying the additional requirement that the MessageInfo map must unconditionally contain the jakarta.security.auth.message.MessagePolicy.isMandatory key (with associated true value).
+Logout should attempt to satisfy the requirement of Section 3.9.1, that MessageInfo be initialized such that its getResponseMessage will return the HttpServletResponse, but need not do so if the response is unavailable or committed.

 The container implementation of logout must call cleanSubject on the acquired ServerAuthContext.
 The MessageInfo argument to the call to cleanSubject must be as defined above.
-The clientSubject argument must be a non-null Subject and should be the Subject resulting from the most recent call to validateRequest which may have occurred either as described in Section 3.8.3.1 or as described in <<a h
+The clientSubject argument must be a non-null Subject and should be the Subject resulting from the most recent call to validateRequest which may have occurred either as described in Section 3.9.3.1 or as described in <<aa487>.
+If the prior Subject is not used, a new clientSubject must be instantiated and passed in the call.